Solaris (2002 film): Plot

 Back on Earth, Kelvin struggles to return to normal life, haunted by the idea that he "remembered her wrong"—that is, Rheya as being invariably suicidal.
 When he accidentally cuts his finger in his kitchen, the wound immediately heals, and it is then that Kelvin realizes that he never returned to Earth.
-In a flashback, Kelvin decides not to board the Athena, and Doctor Gordon leaves him behind.
+In a flashback, Kelvin decides not to board the Athena, and Gordon leaves him behind.
 As the space station is engulfed by Solaris, the replica of Gibarian's young son appears and offers his hand in assistance.
 In the kitchen, Rheya appears to Kelvin yet again.
 This time, however, she is tranquil, and assures Kelvin that they no longer have to think in terms like "life" and "death," and that all they have ever done is forgiven.